MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-protect.md

 ### High availability/automatic failover

-For applications where your business can tolerate a few seconds or minutes of downtime and minimal data loss, you will need to consider a high-availability configuration.
-High-availability applications are designed to quickly and automatically recover from faults.
+For apps where your business can tolerate a few seconds or minutes of downtime and minimal data loss, you need to consider a high-availability configuration.
+High-availability apps are designed to quickly and automatically recover from faults.
 For local hardware faults, Azure Stack infrastructure implements high availability in the physical network using two top of rack switches.
 For compute level faults, Azure Stack uses multiple nodes in a scale unit.
-At the VM level, you can use scale sets in combination with fault domains to ensure node failures do not take down your application.
+At the VM level, you can use scale sets in combination with fault domains to ensure node failures don't take down your app.

-In combination with scale sets, your application will need to support high availability natively or support the use of clustering software.
+In combination with scale sets, your app will need to support high availability natively or support the use of clustering software.
 For example, Microsoft SQL Server supports high availability natively for databases using synchronous-commit mode.
 However, if you can only support asynchronous replication, then there will be some data loss.
-Applications can also be deployed into a failover cluster where the clustering software handles the automatic failover of the application.
+Apps can also be deployed into a failover cluster where the clustering software handles the automatic failover of the app.

-Using this approach, the application is only active in one cloud, but the software is deployed to multiple clouds.
-The other clouds are in stand-by mode ready to start the application when the failover is triggered.
+Using this approach, the app is only active in one cloud, but the software is deployed to multiple clouds.
+The other clouds are in stand-by mode ready to start the app when the failover is triggered.

  - RTO: Downtime measured in seconds
  - RPO: Minimal data loss